 Inside the case is hidden the omnipresent ETA 2892 automatic movement.

 While most divers tend to use normal versions of the caliber, this one is presented in a top-grade quality using high-grade parts you won’t find on a standard-issue ebauche.

 In fact, it is a real chronometer movement officially certified by the Swiss-based COSC authority as such.

 Since the gadget is rated for impressive 1500 meters of depth with its enormous pressures, it is also equipped with a helium release valve that may prevent the sapphire crystal to pop during a fast decompression.
 There is also a ratcheting dive suit extension clasp, DOXA‘s no-decompression dive table bezel (US patent N. 3505808), anti-reflective, scratch-resistant domed sapphire crystal whole 3 millimeters thick, and 42 hours of power reserve.

 The huge winding/setting crown that protrudes from the right side of the case is painfully large and may even sting the palm of your hand if you are not careful.

 However, this is the price you pay for a tool watch, which is supposed to be operated by gloved hands.

 The most interesting thing about the SUB 5000T Seaconqueror is the way its bracelet is attached to the body.
-Here, DOXA employs not ordinary spring bars but a set of special screws insuring that the expensive watch won’t be lost in the sea.
+Here, DOXA employs not ordinary spring bars but a set of special screws ensuring that the expensive watch won’t be lost in the sea.